 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is an extremely difficult process, since it involves balancing what believe you’re worth with what your employer believes they’ll be able to afford.
-If it’s done right it could be an enjoyable experience for both parties, resulting in a higher pay for the employee as well as greater engagement of the employee in their job.
-Learn how to negotiate your salary with confidence.
+Negotiating your salary is a difficult conversation, as it involves balancing what you consider your worth and what your employer believes they’re able to afford.
+However, if done correctly it can be an enjoyable experience for both parties, resulting in a greater salary for the employee, as well as greater employee engagement in their work.
+Here’s how you can make your salary negotiation a success.

-- Before you make a salary offer make sure you research market rates as well as industry standards to make sure that the salary you request is reasonable.
+- Before you make a salary offer, research market rates and industry standards to make sure that your salary offer is fair.

-- Find out information by socializing with colleagues, using online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Get information from the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Plan your talk points ahead of time, including education & certification and years of relevant experience, results & achievements as well as unique skill sets and abilities, industry expertise, and training opportunities.
+- Create talking points ahead of time, including education and accreditation in the form of years of relevant work experience, results & achievements as well as unique skill sets and abilities, industry expertise, and the potential for further training.

-- During negotiations, be confident and clear, but be flexible and open-minded.
-You should highlight tangible results you’ve had in your previous roles.
+- During the negotiation, be confident and clear, but be flexible and open-minded.
+Bring out tangible results you have achieved in previous positions.

 Do your research

-Before you begin any negotiations regarding salary, it’s essential to do thorough research on current market rates and industry standards to make sure your salary offer is reasonable.
-Some factors that can affect this may include levels of experience degree, size of the company, and location (?).
-One great way to gather data is to connect with colleagues or other professionals in your chosen profession.
+Before entering into any salary negotiation, you need to conduct thorough research on market rates and industry standards to ensure that your salary suggestion is reasonable.
+Factors that might impact the amount you are offered could be levels of experience degree, size of the company and geographical location. (?).
+Another great method to gather information is to make connections with colleagues and others who are in the same area of work.

 Research Online

-Utilizing online sources, like [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. htm) you can get an additional perspective on the benchmarking range of salary businesses pay for the same job.
-This gives you an idea about current market rates and other facets of a job.
+With the help of online resources, such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can obtain a more comprehensive information about the salary range that benchmarking companies pay for the same job.
+This will give you an idea about current market rate plus few other elements that are related to the job.

-Gain insight by speaking to people who have had similar positions or reaching out through the professional networks in addition to brainstorming professionals in professional organizations.
+Learn more by talking to friends who have held similar positions or reaching out via professionally-oriented networks and brainstorming with members within professional organizations.

 Plan talking points

-Preparing for a meeting is time well spent.
-You’ll be more confident when the presentation of your case if have a clearly defined set of talk points that you have outlined prior to the time.
+Preparing for any meeting is time well spent.
+You’ll feel much more confident when giving your argument if you have a clearly defined set of talking points outlined before the deadline.

-Here are a few ideas of things you could consider when negotiating your salary:
+Here are some instances of things you could consider during your salary negotiation:

 - Education & certification